-Grantee Project Description partnership with NHT Enterprise PEER Consultants, P.C.
-This grant funds PEER Consultants, P.C.'s installation of solar panels on affordable, multifamily buildings, resulting in 15-years of free solar energy benefits for low-income households.
+Grantee Project Description partnership with NHT Enterprise PEER Consultants, This grant funds PEER Consultants, P.C.'s installation of solar panels on P.C. affordable, multifamily buildings, resulting in 15-years of free solar energy benefits for low-income households.
 The grantee will also educate building owners on how their rooftops could be used for solar generation and other environmental measures, including stormwater retention and methods for reducing urban heat island effect.
 PEER Consultants, P.C. plans to install 500 kW, serving 100 low-income households.
 Neighborhood Solar This grant funds Neighborhood Solar Equity, LLC's installation of solar Equity, LLC energy systems on several buildings at a local university.
 Electricity will be (collaboration provided to the university.
 SREC revenue from the project will benefit lowbetween Community income residents for 15 years.
 Neighborhood Solar Equity, LLC plans to Renewable Energy, install 595 kW, serving up to 100 households.
-Root + Branch, and Kelly Electric) Open Market ESCO This grant funds Open Market ESCO LLC's installation of solar panels on 4 LLC (the energy services division of roofs of Atlantic Terrace, a 195-unit affordable multifamily property in Ward 8, providing free, 15-year community solar subscriptions for low-income WinnCompanies) District residents.
-The grantee will also provide education to low-income vviiiiCompanies) residents regarding the benefits of solar.
+Root + Branch, and Kelly Electric) Open Market ESCO This grant funds Open Market ESCO LLC's installation of solar panels on 4 LLC (the energy roofs of Atlantic Terrace, a 195-unit affordable multifamily property in Ward services division of 8, providing free, 15-year community solar subscriptions for low-income WinnCompanies) District residents.
+The grantee will also provide education to low-income residents regarding the benefits of solar.
 Open Market ESCO LLC installed 548 kW, serving at least 150 income-qualified households.
 Ethos Strategic This grant funds Ethos Strategic Consulting, LLC's installation of solar Consulting, LLC canopies over surface parking lots at several affordable housing properties.
 The benefits from the electricity generated in this community solar project will be provided in the form of direct payments to the low-income residents of the adjacent properties for 25 years.
-Ethos Strategic Consulting, LLC plans to install 1 MW, serving up to 350 households.
-Community This grant funds CPDC's installation of solar panels on the rooftops of 14 Preservation and multifamily properties owned by CPDC.
-The proceeds from the electricity Development (CDDC) generated will reduce operating costs for CPDC.
+Ethos Strategic Consulting, LLC plans Community to install 1 MW, serving up to 350 households.
+Community Preservation and This grant funds CPDC's installation of solar panels on the rooftops of 14 multifemily properties eyend by CPDC.
+The proceeds from the electricity multifamily properties owned by CPDC.
+The proceeds from the electricity Development generated will reduce operating costs for CPDC.
 CPDC will use these cost Corporation (CPDC) savings to invest building upgrades, new amenities, and resident services that benefit the residents of these properties.
-CPDC plans to install 1 MW, serving 2,800 low-income households.
-2,000 low-modific flouscholds.
+CPDC plans to install 1 MW, serving 2,800 low income households 2,800 low-income households.